pepe/specular/README.md

 Leonardo da Vinci
 </blockquote>

-### Motivation
+### Highlights

-*   I do not want to learn how to test.
-I simply want to ask Ruby: is `foo == bar`, or does `foo` respond to `bar` etc.
+*   Simple.
+No need to learn redundant techniques.
+Simply ask Ruby: is `foo == bar`, or does `foo` respond to `bar` etc.
 *   No monkey patching.
-I need tested objects and Ruby classes to stay pristine.
+Tested objects and Ruby classes stay pristine.
-*   Occasionally, i need to write code and run tests simultaneously, on same page, keeping the visual contact.
+*   Inline Specs.
+Write code and tests on same page.
+Tests can be moved to right place anytime.
-    I can later move tests to right place, but when writing code i need to have running tests nearby, cause switching files leads to attention disruption.
-*   I need verbose, granular and manageable output.
+*   Verbose, granular and manageable output.

 ### Getting Started